isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 A detailed description of the API is available in the `gym.Wrapper <https://gymnasium.farama.org/api/wrappers/>`_ class.

-At present, all environments inheriting from the :class:`omni.isaac.orbit_envs.isaac_env.IsaacEnv` class are compatible with ``gym.Wrapper``, since the base class implements the ``gym.Env`` interface.
+At present, all environments inheriting from the :class:`omni.isaac.orbit_tasks.isaac_env.IsaacEnv` class are compatible with ``gym.Wrapper``, since the base class implements the ``gym.Env`` interface.
 In order to wrap an environment, you need to first initialize the base environment.
 After that, you can wrap it with as many wrappers as you want by calling `env = wrapper(env, *args, **kwargs)` repeatedly.